jiang-ning/zeke/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## License Compliance

+All community members and contributors are expected to comply with the project's End User License Agreement (EULA).
+Please refer to the [LICENSE](LICENSE) file for full terms and conditions governing the use of InnerOutliner.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],